nouhailaaziki/Born2beroot/README.md

 	- Network spikes or outages.
 - Netdata is designed to run with minimal resource consumption.
 This ensures it monitors your VM without adding significant overhead.
 - By monitoring the VM in real time, Netdata indirectly improves security by providing visibility into system behavior.
 You can spot unauthorized activity, unusual traffic, or performance degradation caused by malicious processes.
 - If you plan to scale up your infrastructure, Netdata can monitor multiple VMs in a centralized setup.
 Additionally, it integrates seamlessly with tools like Prometheus, Grafana, or ElasticSearch for advanced analytics.
-- If you plan to scale up your infrastructure, Netdata can monitor multiple VMs in a centralized setup.
-Additionally, it integrates seamlessly with tools like Prometheus, Grafana, or ElasticSearch for advanced analytics.

 ### When Netdata is the Right Choice?